-As indicated in our previous work (Burman, Nunes, & Evans, 2007), it is necessary to interpret the children's writing in order to decide where the sentence boundaries are, in the absence of punctuation, and how an incomplete sentence might be rephrased.
+As indicated in previous work (Burman et al., 2007), it is necessary to interpret the children's writing in order to decide where the sentence boundaries are, in the absence of punctuation, and how an incomplete sentence might be rephrased.
 During the initial discussion of how scoring would be carried out, it became apparent that it was not possible to distinguish substitutions from omissions unambiguously, because the same chunk of words could be rephrased in different ways.
-Although omissions and substitutions have been used as distinct criteria in the literature (e.g. Tur-Kaspa & Dromi, 2001), it was decided that both substitutions and omissions signalled that the child had used incomplete or not perfectly grammatical sentences, and these mistakes would then be scored together.
+Although omissions and substitutions have been used as distinct criteria in the literature (e.g. Tur-Kaspa and Dromi, 2001), it was decided that both substitutions and omissions signalled that the child had used incomplete or not perfectly grammatical sentences, and these mistakes would then be scored together.
 The use of the different criteria for ratings was refined by including descriptive words under the items and examples of written productions observed.
 A brief scoring manual was developed with explanations for how each item is scored.
 It is expected that assessors would receive training in order to achieve reliable scoring but that this training does not need to be extensive and could be carried out in one day.

 The first item on the scoring sheet simply indicates whether the production can be usefully analysed by means of scores in the different items.
 If the written production does not systematically use groups of alphabetical letters separated by spaces, the items we developed would not be appropriate for its description.
-The remaining items form two groups, which can produce three scores: one for the use of grammar (items 2 through 11), one for the quality of the text (items 12 through 17), and one for the total production (all items, 2 through 17).
+The remaining items form two groups, which can produce three scores: one for the use of grammar (items 2-11), one for the quality of the text (items 12-17) and one for the total production (all items, 2-17).

-We included in the grammatical score only items that can be considered obligatory: sentences should contain noun and verb phrases; these should appear in appropriate order; articles and verb tenses should be used appropriately; prepositions and connectives should be used to link phrases and sentences; there should be no substitutions or omissions; there should be no un-necessary morphemes (e.g. two verb inflections on the same verb) or words (e.g. two articles or prepositions before a noun).
+Only items that may be considered obligatory were included in the grammatical score: sentences should contain noun and verb phrases; these should appear in appropriate order; articles and verb tenses should be used appropriately; prepositions and connectives should be used to link phrases and sentences; there should be no substitutions or omissions; there should be no unnecessary morphemes (e.g. two verb inflections on the same verb) or words (e.g. two articles or prepositions before a noun).

-We considered under text quality items that might be seen as optional elements: the use of words clearly relevant to the story; the use of pronouns instead of continuous repetition of the nouns; the inclusion of creative elements (such as naming the character, the place, the time, relationships between the characters, describing feelings and attempting humour); the use of colloquialisms and of direct speech.
+Items that might be seen as optional elements were considered under text quality: the use of words clearly relevant to the story; the use of pronouns instead of continuous repetition of the nouns; the inclusion of creative elements (such as naming the character, the place, the time, relationships between the characters, describing feelings and attempting humour); the use of colloquialisms and of direct speech.